GodwinGbeve/41072025_Churning_Customers/README.md

 The app is deployed using Streamlit, offering a simple and intuitive interface for users.
 The trained model (`model.pkl`) and the StandardScaler (`scaler.pkl`) are loaded within the app for making accurate predictions.

 **Acknowledgments**
-This project is part of an assignment, covering data cleaning, exploration, and the development of a machine learning model for predicting customer churn.
+This project is part of an assignment covering data cleaning, exploration, and the development of a machine-learning model for predicting customer churn.

 **Instructions**
-Feel free to explore the Jupyter Notebook (`Godwin_Gbeve_Assignment_3.ipynb`) for a detailed walkthrough of the data processing and model training steps.
+Feel free to explore the Google Colab file(`Godwin_Gbeve_Assignment_3.ipynb`) for a detailed data processing and model training steps walkthrough.

 **Future Enhancements**
 Possible future enhancements include: